shuhaowu/runefoil/README.md

 - You can only run 1 RL instance at a time.
   - This is a security measure to ensure no race conditions can occur as we lower the network restrictions during the launch process.
-  - In the future, lxdock will be modified to include support to launch multiple containers from a single base.
   - As a work around right now, you can clone the runefoil repo multiple times and launch multiple containers.
 - API server does not necessarily have all the features.